Business Administration (BS)* |

 Special Requirements

-Students studying at the Vienna campus can choose to complete additional courses in order to meet Austrian accreditation requirements receiving the Vienna Austrian Diploma.
+Students studying at the Vienna campus must complete additional courses in order to meet Austrian accreditation requirements to receive the Austrian accredited Diploma.

 Emphasis in Accounting